Transferring a Domain to DNSimple

 Follow the instructions in the email.
 We cannot issue the transfer request to the registry without approval of this email.

-Once you’ve authorized the transfer, you may have to wait up to 7 days your domain transfer to complete.
+Once you’ve authorized the transfer, you may have to wait up to seven days for your domain transfer to complete.

 You can go to your domain list to check on the status of pending transfers.
 Click on “transfer in process” to view detailed information about the transfer request.

 After the transfer